University Academic Advising Center

 Advisors: J. Chatham, H. Goetz, J. Johnson, and D. Sano-Franchini

-The Office of University Studies and Scholarship Support serves the university community in several ways.
-First, it administers the University Studies program for new undergraduate students who want to explore a variety of degree programs before they commit to one particular major.
-Students who enter Virginia Tech as a University Studies major are not limited to pursuing a specific major in their first year.
+The University Academic Advising Center serves the university community in several ways.
+First, it administers the University Studies and Explore Technology programs for new undergraduate students who want to explore a variety of degree programs before they commit to one particular major.
+Students who enter Virginia Tech as University Studies or Explore Technology are not limited to pursuing a specific major in their first year.
 With the guidance of a professional academic advisor, students research the full range of degree programs related to their interests and design programs of study that meet graduation requirements while providing the academic flexibility to pursue whichever degree program they ultimately choose.
-Second, the office assists new students who intend to reapply to competitive admission majors.
+Second, the Advising Center assists new students who intend to reapply to competitive admission majors.
 Advisors work with these students in developing programs of study that meet the established criteria for admission into their chosen major.
-For both of these student populations, the Office of University Studies and Scholarship Support serves as both the college and department, providing administrative services, dean's office services, and academic advising until the students enter a specific major.
-The office also supports students on certain scholarships towards meeting scholarship requirements.
-Advisors act as mentors for students on scholarship to encourage academic success and renewal of their annual scholarship.
-University Studies and Scholarship Support is not the academic or advising home for scholarship students.
+For both of these student populations, the University Academic Advising Center serves as both the college and department, providing administrative services, dean's office services, and academic advising until the students enter a specific major.

 University Studies is a major but it is not a degree-granting program.
 University Studies offers a structured advising program that provides students with the necessary support and strategies to investigate and compare academic disciplines so that they can make informed decisions about the degree programs they will pursue.
 Students can explore any major available at the university while completing course requirements toward a baccalaureate degree.
 To ensure that students graduate in a timely manner, University Studies requires all students to enter a specific degree program by the time they have earned 60 credits toward graduation (approximately the end of the sophomore year) or have attempted 72 hours.